pyorot/sspc/docs/gecko.md

 *(An intro to Gecko and how it's used in this project.
 Optional reading is in italics.)*

 Gecko is an assembly-like language for working directly with memory and/or triggering custom ASM.
-The codes are interpreted by a "codehandler" (in an emulator or loader) that runs them at least once per frame by injecting them into standard system calls – *usually OSSleepThread on Nintendont, also often Vertical Blanking Interval (once per frame), etc*.
+The codes are interpreted by a "codehandler" (in an emulator or loader) that runs them at least once per frame by injecting them into standard system calls – *usually OSSleepThread on Nintendont, also often Vertical Blanking Interval (between frame draws), etc*.
 This means they carry no state between runs, and will repeat their actions each time.
 The exception to this is the `CC` code and [Switch](#Switch) idiom.

 ## Codetypes
 The syntax is pairs of 4B words, usually written in hex.
 The codetype is the first byte of the (8B) pair.
-These are used in this project.
+The following are used in this project.
 Docs [here](https://geckocodes.org/index.php?arsenal=1).

 ### Read/Write
 **00–05; 10–15 – Write literal**